 '''

 sys/i386/i386/locore.s:

 / Don't trust what the BIOS gives for eflags. /

 pushl $PSL_KERNEL

 popfl

 /

 Don't trust what the BIOS gives for %fs and %gs.
 Trust the bootstrap

 to set %cs, %ds, %es and %ss.

 /

 mov %ds, %ax

 mov %ax, %fs

 mov %ax, %gs

 '''

-btext calls the routines recover\bootinfo(), identify\cpu(), create\pagetables(), which are also defined in locore.s.
+btext calls the routines recover_bootinfo(), identify_cpu(), which are also defined in locore.s.
 Here is a description of what they do:

 recover_bootinfo This routine parses the parameters to the kernel passed from the bootstrap.
-The kernel may have been booted in 3 ways: by the loader, described above, by the old disk boot blocks, or by the old diskless boot proce- dure.
-This function determines the booting method, and stores the struct bootinfo structure into the kernel memory. identify_cpu This functions tries to find out what CPU it is running on, storing the value found in a variable cpu. create_pagetables This function allocates and fills out a Page Table Direc- tory at the top of the kernel memory area.
+The kernel may have been booted in 3 ways: by the loader, described above, by the old disk boot blocks, or by the old diskless boot procedure.
+This function determines the booting method, and stores the struct bootinfo structure into the kernel memory. identify_cpu This function tries to find out what CPU it is running on, storing the value found in a variable cpu.